-Planning Suggestion: It may be beneficial to convert an existing IRA into a Roth IRA even though income will be accelerated and taxes will have to be paid.
+Planning Suggestion: It may be especially beneficial for taxpayers to convert an existing IRA to a Roth IRA in 2018, even though taxes will have to be paid, due to tax reform's historically low tax rates in 2018, which will rise due to inflation starting in 2019.
 The advisability of converting depends on various factors, including the age of the taxpayer, current tax bracket, whether the taxpayer has funds from other sources to pay the income taxes on the accelerated income, and whether the taxpayer intends to withdraw funds from the account after age 591⁄2, or after 701⁄2.
 Two of the advantages of converting a regular IRA or eligible employer plan into a Roth IRA are avoiding the minimum distribution rules and avoiding income taxes on distributions after death to the beneficiary of the Roth IRA.
 Any decision to convert should also consider the estate tax effects.